 3. Based on your location, DoNotPay will immediately generate a formal demand letter on your behalf, with the most relevant state legislation regarding defamation.

 That’s it!
-Let us do the work on our end, and expect a precisely drafted cease and desist letter to your cause!
+Let us do the work on our end!
+You can expect a precisely drafted cease and desist letter ready to download in minutes.